 If All Else Fails… Get a New Mod

 Unfortunately, some issues just aren’t fixable.
-For whatever reason, the mod could be malfunctioning or just failing to make a connection regardless of the situation, and in these cases you might just need a new mod altogether.
+For whatever reason, the mod could be malfunctioning or just failing to make a connection regardless of the situation.
+In these cases, you might just need a new mod altogether.
 It’s not the type of news you want to get, but if you’ve ruled everything else out and can’t fix the problem, it’s a sign of a more serious issue.

 Any Other Ideas?